Complementary Health Approaches for Travelers

 - There can be short- and long-term side effects of taking excess zinc, from nausea to lower immune function.
 Zinc supplements can also interact with several types of medications.

 One of the more common illnesses facing travelers is diarrhea; 30 to 70 percent of travelers, depending on where and when they travel, get it.
 You can’t escape travelers’ diarrhea by just avoiding certain foods or untreated water—you may need over-the-counter or prescription medications.
-Although most complementary health products don’t appear to help with travelers’ diarrhea, probiotics might be useful.
+No complementary health approaches have clearly been shown to be helpful in preventing or treating travelers’ diarrhea.

 - The U.S. Food and Drug Administration (FDA) hasn’t approved any health claims for probiotics.